 CS2200 CL.
 The use of a clearfield canola allowed the use of Imazamox to be applied for a broader control of broadleaf weeds that would be tougher to control with a convetional canola variety.
 Prowl H2O was used as a preemergent herbicide; Section 3EC and Assure II were applied for grass control, and Beyond was used for broadleaf control.
 In-season observations on lodging in field pea, flowering dates, plant height, and maturity dates were recorded during the growing season.
 Harvest occurred on August 30.
 After harvest, yield, oil content, and protein content were measured on the harvested seeds.

-Table 2.
-Nitrogen fertilizer rates in a field pea and canola intercrop Nitrogen

-Fertilizer Percentage Fertilizer Rate
+Fertilizer Percentage Nitrogen Fertilizer Rate

 (%) (lb/a)

 100 120

 50 60

 0 0

-30 lb/a of Sulfur was applied ed using Potassium Sulfate
+20 lb/a of Sulfarence and lied using Potassium Sulfate

 Results and Discussion